olefredrik/fit2csv/mac-app/README_APP.md

 src/fit2csv_batch.py
 ```

-into this folder.
+into that folder.

-Your structure should now look like:
+Your structure should look like:

 ```
 fit2csv.app/